pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

     3: classic rock

-Also we can see the evolution of tags over time, also known as the taggram:
+Also, we can see the evolution of tag activations over time in a *taggram* where columns correspond to consecutive input patches:

 ```python